jkomoros/boardgame/boardgame-util/README.md

 ### OfflineDevMode

-If provided, this mode will not check that the firebase auth tokens are legitimate, and will instruct the client to not bother reaching out to the firebase server to authenticate.
+If provided, this mode will not check that the firebase auth tokens are legitimate, will use faux authentication clientside (showing a red dot), and will disable loading roboto fonts in index.html.
 This is an extremely dangerous option and may not be enabled in prod.

 ### AdminUserIds